joshuademarco/Arduino-HTTP-RGB/README.md

 ## Why turn the LED off with state and not with RGB = 0
 The LED strip is sensitive to DATA and setting the RGB to 0 will not turn it off correctly.
 There is a `clear()` function which will be called with `"state"="off"`.

+### Any improvement suggestions?
+Feel free to write me